 In 1959 an area of permanent grass (since 1838, Lawes & Gilbert, 1885) adjacent to the Highfield Ley-Arable experiment at Rothamsted was ploughed, and has not grown a crop since.
 This is the Highfield Bare Fallow.
 It is kept free of weeds by frequent cultivation, but herbicides are used occasionally, so inputs of carbon to the soil are negligible.
-Soil organic matter (SOM) is measured periodically, and this has declined substantially since the area was first ploughed out of grass.
+Soil organic carbon (SOC) is measured periodically, and this has declined substantially since the area was first ploughed out of grass.
+Archived soil samples are available.

-Design: In 2008 two plots (continuous grass and arable) within each block of the Highfield experiment were split to establish grass, arable and fallow treatments within each.
-Adjacent long-term fallow areas were also included in the experiment.
-Soil samples were taken regularly and yields are taken annually.
+Design: In 2008 two plots (continuous grass and arable) within each block of the Highfield Ley-Arable experiment were split to establish grass, arable and bare-fallow treatments within each.
+Adjacent long-term bare-fallow areas were also included in the experiment.
+Soil samples are taken regularly and yields are taken annually.
+Many archived samples are available.
+Baseline soil measurements before the Conversion are given in Hirsch et al (2009); changes that have occurred since the Conversion are described in Hirsch et al (2017).

-Strengths: The experiment has support from several groups within Rothamsted, providing a resource for multidisciplinary research.
-Many samples have been archived in recent years.
+Strengths: It is the only site at Rothamsted available for studying the effects of converting long-term grass to arable and bare-fallow treatments on SOC, fertility, soil resilience and recovery.
+The experiment has support from several groups within Rothamsted, providing a resource for multidisciplinary research, from analytical chemistry, soil physical structure, GHG emissions and nitrification potential, microbial and mesofauna community responses to management change.
 It is probably unique in that it examines soil resilience and restoration through plants.